OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

 Installation and Configuration
 ================================================================================

-This page describes how to install the OpenNebula Prometheus integration packages available in the Enterprise Edition software repositories <repositories>.
+This page describes how to install the OpenNebula Prometheus integration packages available in the :ref:`Enterprise Edition software repositories <repositories>`.

 Step 1.
 OpenNebula Repositories [Front-end, Hosts]
 ================================================================================